-We first visited Ouray 4 years ago on our very first trip to Colorado and instantly, I fell in love with its quaint small town feel and how tightly it’s nestled between the mountains.
+We first visited Ouray 6 years ago on our very first trip to Colorado and instantly, I fell in love with its quaint small-town feel and how tightly it’s nestled between the mountains.

-Regardless, Ouray is still an amazing town and somewhere I highly recommend passing though on your travels one day.
+Regardless, Ouray is still an amazing town and somewhere I highly recommend passing through on your travels one day.

-There is a lot to do here, but these are my 8 favorite things to do we I visit Ouray, Colorado.
+There is a lot to do here, but these are my 8 favorite things to do when we visit Ouray, Colorado.

 Reasons to Visit Ouray Colorado #1: Climb On!